Architect Brett Lowe explaining the site model in 2019

 Roof Plan showing solar panels on 30 degree roof slopes.

-Latest Plans
+The Plans

-Click on the images of our latest plans (as at April 2022), or view the full PDF documents - Site Plan, Floor Plan, Sections, Elevations, Roof Plan, Landscape Plan.
+Click on the images of our plans (as at April 2022), or view the full PDF documents - Site Plan, Floor Plan, Sections, Elevations, Roof Plan, Landscape Plan.